Kweku-A/ScrumExaminerDemo/README.md

 Modules have been grouped in folders

-### Common
-This contains common composables used across features (i.e. the presentation layers)

 ### Core
 This contains modules and logic that is core to the application or reused by different features